-You must confirm that you are the original owner of the content and have the right to sell it.
+You must confirm that you are the original content owner and have the right to sell it.

 Is this mature content?

-Pretty straightforward, yes?
+Pretty straightforward?
 So, tick appropriately.
 Redbubble allows Mature or 18+ content, but they are not publicly visible.

 Now That Your Design is Live, What’s Next?

 Once you hit publish, your design automatically gets a product page and will show up in search results of both Redbubble or Google (via Google Shopping Ads).
-Redbubble search results usually rank reasonably on Google so people can easily find your products with relevant keywords and titles.
-When prospects visit your page, they get to see your collections and more information about you.
+Redbubble search results usually rank reasonably on Google, so people can easily find your products with relevant keywords and titles.
+When prospects visit your page, they see your collections and more information about you.

 Store Customization on Redbubble